chrome-php/chrome/README.md

 #### Evaluate script on the page

-Once the page has completed the navigation you can evaluate arbitrary script on this page.
+Once the page has completed the navigation you can evaluate arbitrary script on this page:
-Full example with waitForNavigation:

 ```php
     // navigate